 get their hands on a new VF title.
 I commend Sega for taking their sweet time with releasing Final

-Showdown, because this is the definitive and most refined version of the
+Showdown, because this is easily the definitive and most refined version of the

 game.
-Releasing one of the "minor" upgrades earlier probably wouldn't
+Releasing any of the "minor" upgrades earlier probably wouldn't

 Same game?
 No... not

-Once the action starts, it's easy to forget the VF5 engine is
+Once the action starts, it's easy to forget the VF5 graphics and

 over 5 years old.
 In many ways, Final Showdown feels and looks like a